utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 ## Return part of a string using substring

 The first number is optional and specifies the offset, and the second is the number of characters you are selecting.
-Negative numbers can also be used for the offest.
+Negative numbers can also be used for the offset.

 ### FQL